thenexthub/package-manager/Documentation/ModuleAliasing.md

 ## Requirements

-* A package needs to adopt the swift tools version 5.7 and above to use the `moduleAliases` parameter.
+* A package needs to adopt the codira tools version 5.7 and above to use the `moduleAliases` parameter.
 * A module being aliased needs to be a pure Codira module only: no ObjC/C/C++/Asm are supported due to a likely symbol collision.
 Similarly, use of `@objc(name)` should be avoided.
 * A module being aliased cannot be a prebuilt binary due to the impact on mangling and serialization, i.e. source-based only.
 * A module being aliased should not be passed to a runtime call such as `NSClassFromString(...)` that converts (directly or indirectly) String to a type in a module since such call will fail.